Spectral Measures for $G_2$ II: finite subgroups: Explicit results

 The subgroup $G_2(2) = G_2(\mathbb{F}_2)$ of $G_2 = G_2(\mathbb{C})$ is an irreducible primitive group of order 12096.
 It is the group $G_2$ defined over the Galois field $\mathbb{F}_2$.
 It has sixteen irreducible representations (fourteen real and two complex conjugate representations), and its character table is given in \cite{he:2003} (the orders of the elements in each conjugacy class can be obtained from \cite{koca/koc:1994}).

 The group $G_2(2)$ has only two seven-dimensional real representations, both of which are irreducible.
-Of these two, only $\Sigma_7$ has character values in $[-2,7]$ for all $g \in G_2(2)$, thus this is the restriction $\varrho_1$ of the seven-dimensional fundamental representation $\rho_1$ of $G_2$ to $G_2(2)$.
+Of these two, only $\Sigma_7$ has character values in $[-2,7]$ for all $g \in G_2(2)$, making it the restriction $\varrho_1$ of the seven-dimensional fundamental representation $\rho_1$ of $G_2$ to $G_2(2)$.

+Thus, up to conjugacy, there is only one embedding of $G_2(2)$ in $G_2$.
 The McKay graph for $\varrho_1$ is given in Figure \ref{Fig-McKay_Graph-IP5-rho1}.
-This graph is a $\mathbb{Z}_2$-orbifold of the McKay graph $\mathcal{G}^{\varrho_1}_{PU(3;3)}$ for $PU(3;3)$.
+This graph is a $\bbZ_2$-orbifold of the McKay graph $\mathcal{G}^{\varrho_1}_{PU(3;3)}$ for $PU(3;3)$.
 Note that the McKay graph given in \cite[Figure 2]{he:2003} is not that for $\varrho_1$, but rather for the other irreducible seven-dimensional representation $\Sigma_7'$ of $G_2(2)$.

 The decomposition of the Kronecker square of $\varrho_1$ into irreducibles is given by

 thus the fourteen-dimensional representation $\varrho_2$ is given by the irreducible representation $\Sigma_{14}$.
 We note that the eigenvalues of the representation matrices for $C_4, C_4^{\prime}, C_4^{\prime\prime}$ all square to those for $C_2$, those for $C_6$ square to those for $C_3$, those for $C_6^{\prime}$ square to those for $C_3^{\prime}$, those for $C_8$ square to those for $C_4$, those for $C_8^{\prime}$ square to those for $C_4^{\prime\prime}$, and those for $C_{12}, C_{12}^{\prime}, C_{12}^{\prime\prime}$ all square to those for $C_6$.